nick-calzada/nick-calzada/README.md

 I'm Nick and I'm a computational biology graduate from UT Austin interested in machine learning and statistics.
 I’m passionate about expanding my knowledge in these domains and teaching what I've learned to others.

-## 🚀 Currently Working On

-- **Image Processing**: Applying image processing techniques to quanitfy iceberg areas from aerial imagery sourced from the Glacier Bay National Park.

 ## 🛠️ Skills